-Early in September 1920, a special session of the Indian National Congress held at Calcutta under the presidentship of Lala Lajpat Rai adopted a resolution to carry on the non- cooperation movement proposed by Mahatma Gandhi for the redressal of the Punjab and khalifat wrongs and attainment of swaraj or self government.
+Early in September 1920, a special session of the Indian National Congressheld at Calcutta under the presidentship of Lala Lajpat Rai adopted a resolution to carry on the non- cooperation movement proposed by Mahatma Gandhi for the redressal of the Punjab and khalifat wrongs and attainment of swaraj or self government .

-In December 1920, the annual session of the Indian National Congress held at Nagpur confirmed the non-cooperation resolution already passed at Calcutta .Some old stalwarts of the congress such as Bipin Chander Pal ,Annie Besant , M.A.
-Jinnah and G.S. khaparde did not approve the non- cooperation resolution and left the congress.
-The Nagpur congress decided to achieve the goal of Swaraj or self government "by all the legitimate and peaceful means".
-Anew constitution was adopted in this session to make the congress a dynamic mass organization. under the new constitution the party was to have working committee of 15 members at the apex, provincial congress committees were to be formed on a linguistic basis and congress committees were to be organized in all the villages (any man or woman who was 21 yrs old or more and paid an annual membership fee of 4 annas could became a member of congress).
+In December 1920, the annual session of the Indian National Congress held at Nagpur confirmed the non-cooperation resolution already passed at Calcutta .Some old stalwarts of the congress such as Bipin Chander Pal committees were to be formed on a linguistic basis and congress committees were to be organized in all the villages (any man or woman who was 21 yrs old or more and paid an annual membership fee of 4 annas could became a member of congress).